-In the International Equity Quality Growth component, stock selection and a significant overweight exposure to health care technology companies was a significant detractor from performance.
-A significant overweight exposure to Denmark also had a significantly negative impact.
+In the Overseas Equity Quality Growth component, stock selection and a significant overweight exposure to health care technology companies was a significant detractor from performance.
+An overexposure to Denmark also had a significantly negative impact.
 Stock selection in the process industries sub-sector was a moderate detractor.

-A significant individual detractor from performance was Novo Nordisk AS, as the company faces greater competition.
-Moderate detractors included Novozymes AS, as it missed growth expectations in the third quarter, and Perrigo Co.
+A significant individual detractor from performance was Novo Nordisk AS as the company faces greater competition.
+Moderate detractors included Novozymes AS and Perrigo Co.
 PLC.